XnLogicaL/Luau-Switch/README.md

 # Luau-Switch
-A lightweight library to attempts to bring "switch" statements to Roblox.
+A lightweight library to attempts to replicate switch statements in Luau.

 # What is a "Switch" and why use it?